 Melodies with a Confucian theme that I have not yet tried to reconstruct were mostly published beginning in the Qing dynasty.
 Some are virtually unknown, such as

-Perhaps the two best known of these are listed in the Zha Guide as 韋編 Wei Bian and 讀易 Du Yi (with variants); these are discussed further here.
-In sum, although the stories of the Wei Bian and Du Yi seem to be similar, the two Wei Bian melodies are musically unrelated to each other, and neither one seems to be musically related to any of the Du Yi melodies.
+These latter two relate stories that have a connection ("孔子讀易 Confucius Read the Yi Jing" so much that the "韋編 Leather Bindings [of his copy] 三絕 wore out three times").
+However, because these both come after the Ming dynasty I have not yet studied them carefully, so they do not yet have separate entries.
+Nevertheless, both pieces (and their variants) are discussed further here.
+My tentative conclusion, in sum, is that although the stories of the Wei Bian and Du Yi seem to be similar, the two Wei Bian melodies are musically unrelated to each other, and neither one seems to be musically related to any of the Du Yi melodies.
 However, this is a preliminary opinion based on examining the tablatures, not actually playing or hearing all the meloides.
 Perhaps further study might show that there are indeed musical relationships between them.

 Not yet translated.